MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_port_configuration_information.md

 Pointer to a dump context used during a crashdump or a hibernation.

+### -field Reserved

+Reserved for system use (pre-Windows 8).

 ### -field NumberOfBuses

 Number of buses controlled by the adapter.
 By default, the value of this member is zero.
 This member has a maximum value of SCSI_MAXIMUM_BUSES_PER_ADAPTER.
+This member is available starting in Windows 8.

 ### -field InitiatorBusId